BethanyG/go/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We welcome [issues](https://github.com/exercism/go/issues) for problems of **any size**.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Feel free to report typographical errors or poor wording.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We are most interested in improving the quality of the test suites.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Help us improve exercise quality by filing reports of invalid solutions that pass tests / valid solutions that fail tests.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Help us improve by filing reports of invalid solutions that pass / valid solutions that fail the tests.

 <br>